For Quality Glass Solutions Call 03 348 7778 | Email onlinesales@stakeglass.co.nz

 Low E Glass Types

-Stake Glass supplies the following two Saint-Gobian Low E glass types:
+Stake Glass supplies the following Saint-Gobian Low E glass:

 PLANITHERM ULTRA N is low-E glass offers advanced thermal insulation properties for the most demanding of glass specifications, where neutrality and excellent performance are paramount.A double glazed window using PLANITHERM ULTRA N low-e glass will give you a U Value of 1.1, when it is combined with a 14mm thermal spacer and argon gas.
 Click here for further information.